apachecom/grammar_improved_index/README.md

 # Improved Grammar Index

 This project is the implementation of a grammar-based index proposed in [1].
+Self-indexes are Compact Data Structures that represent the text in a compressed way and allows us to count the occurrences of a pattern (count), return the positions of the original text where these occurrences appear (locate) and extract any substring of the text (display).
 This index uses O(G lg n) bits and can find the occ occurrences of patterns P[1..m] in time O((m^2 + occ)lg G), where G is the size of the grammar.
-We implement the index and demonstrate its practicality compared to the state of the art, in highly repetitive text collections.

 [1] Claude, F., Navarro, G., & Pacheco, A. (2020).
 Grammar-Compressed Indexes with Logarithmic Search Time. https://arxiv.org/pdf/2004.01032.pdf